Connecting with the Force and my inner self at Star Wars Identities: The Exhibition.

 Warning!
 Picture heavy post!
 Because I succumbed to the Dark Side of the Force and got really carried away.

-Understanding the Characters From the Movies
+Understanding the Characters From the Star Wars Canon Movies

 In essence, Star Wars Identities: The Exhibition is divided into various rooms, each featuring a “life” theme.
 As in, the events that shape and define our characters, our lives, etc.

 On the latter, did you know Master Yoda was originally intended to be some Christmas gnome-like character?
 It was really such a kick reading the design notes and seeing the sketches.
+(And knowing that in the end, these awful early concepts were trashed)

 Interestingly, Boba was displayed together with the droids.
 I wonder what that implies!

-The Ships and the Planets
+Star Wars Ships and Planets

-This section thrilled me the most, as Star Wars ships and planets have always been what I loved most about the franchise.
+This section thrilled me the most, as huge Star Wars ships and planets have always been what I loved most about the franchise.
 The sight of all those models suspended in a hyperspace-like setting made me wanna squeal.

 For some strange reason, the X-Wing and Y-Wing weren’t displayed.
 I’m quite sure I didn’t miss something in the ships section too.